TRIBAL AND FOLK DANCES OF INDIA

 You must have heard the terms ‘ethnic dance’ and ‘traditional folk dance’.
 But, do you know what is the difference between the two of them?
 Well, let us help you to understand these two terms precisely.
 There is a fine line between ethnic dance and folk dance.

 Ethnic dance is actually an umbrella term of folk dance.
-Religious and traditional themes are the common topic for an ethnic dance.
+Religious and traditional themes are common topics for an ethnic dance.
 An ethnic dance can be restricted to a particular ethnicity and community.
 Different tribal dances can be classified as a form of ethnic dance.

 While folk dances are majorly premised on day-to-day life and social activities.
 Above all, it is beyond ethnicity.
 People from different communities can perform a folk dance together.
 However, they must have the same cultural background.